New drug combo could offer better gout control for patients not helped by standard pills

 Summary

-This study tests whether adding a new drug (SHR4640) to a standard gout medication (febuxostat) works better than increasing the dose of febuxostat alone for people with gout and high uric acid.
-About 340 adults whose uric acid is still too high on 40 mg of febuxostat will take either the combination or a higher dose of febuxostat for 12 weeks.
-The main goal is to see if more people reach a healthy uric acid level with the combination.
+This study tests whether adding a new drug (SHR4640) to a standard gout medication (febuxostat) works better than just increasing the dose of febuxostat alone.
+About 340 adults with gout and high uric acid who are not well-controlled on 40 mg of febuxostat will take either the combination or a higher dose for 12 weeks.
+The main goal is to see if more people reach healthy uric acid levels with the combination.

 Get updates